guide-to-git/students-guide-to-git/README.md

 ## Webpage

-Visit our website at [https://guide-to-git.github.io/students-guide-to-git/]([url](https://guide-to-git.github.io/students-guide-to-git/)) to read about Git and various use cases.
+Visit our website [here](https://guide-to-git.github.io/students-guide-to-git/) to read about Git and various use cases.
 Our guide is designed for beginners, especially students working on projects for the first time.

 ### Sections